automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chaoyangsaurus.md

 # Chaoyangsaurus
-## Description: An early ceratopsian of the late Jurassic period.
+## An early ceratopsian of the late Jurassic period.